LDSLab/stoicheia/README.md

     message = "Elements have been satisfactorily frobnicated", patch
 )
-# "master" and "latest" are the defaults, so you can write:
+# "latest" is the default tag, so you can write:
 cat.commit(
     quilt = "tot_sal_amt",
     message = "Elements have been satisfactorily frobnicated",